 Kerri received a J.D. from the University of Toronto in 2011 and an Honours Bachelor of Arts in Business Administration (with distinction) from the Richard Ivey School of Business in 2008.
 During her legal studies, Kerri worked as a renewable energy policy research analyst and co-authored an article entitled “Policy Risk and Private Investment in Ontario’s Wind Power Sector”, which was published in Canadian Public Policy.

 Kerri was called to the Ontario bar in 2012.
-She is a member of the Law Society of Upper Canada, the Canadian Bar Association and the Ontario Bar Association.
+She is a member of the Law Society of Ontario, the Canadian Bar Association and the Ontario Bar Association.

 Kerri has acted as counsel to: